England. Change location

 What you will study

 Block 2 looks at the people at work.
-You'll explore what motivates people to work, and how organisations select, train and evaluate employees.
-Throughout the block you'll learn about both the techniques that organisations use to manage their employees and how these human resource management techniques are perceived by and impact on the people working in the organisation.
+You'll explore what motivates people to work and how organisations select, train and evaluate employees.
+Throughout the block, you'll learn about both the techniques that organisations use to manage their employees and how these human resource management techniques are perceived by and impact the people working in the organisation.

 Block 3 gives you an accessible introduction to financial information for business.
-In this block you'll learn how to read and interpret the main financial statements produced in a business, a crucial skill for any student of business and management.
+In this block you'll learn how to read and interpret the main financial statements produced in a business, a crucial skill for any business and management student.

 Block 4 focuses on marketing, its importance in a business and how a marketing plan is put together.
 This includes collecting marketing research, understanding customer behaviour and tailoring products and services to meet customer requirements.
 You'll also learn about the significant role that marketing plays in contemporary consumer society.